-Object: To work as many stations as possible on any and all amateur bands (excluding the 60, 30, 17, and 12-meter bands) and in doing so to learn to operate in abnormal situations in less than optimal conditions.
+Object: To work as many stations as possible on the 160, 80, 40, 20, 15 and 10 Meter HF bands, as well as all bands 50 MHz and above, and in doing so to learn to operate in abnormal situations in less than optimal conditions.
 A premium is placed on developing skills to meet the challenges of emergency preparedness as well as to acquaint the general public with the capabilities of Amateur Radio.

-We invite guests, including licensed amateur radio operators and prospective amateur radio operators, and anyone just interested in seeing what it’s all about, to come out and enjoy the experience with us!
-We’d love to have you out to share the true spirit of amateur radio, experience the art and joy of making contact with other stations over the air, and enjoy the fellowship of a summertime social event with like-minded folks!
+We invite guests, including licensed and prospective Amateur Radio operators and anyone just interested in seeing what it’s all about, to come out and enjoy the experience with us.
+We’d love to have you!
+Come share the spirit of Amateur Radio, experience the joy of making contact with other stations over the air, and enjoy the fellowship.

-The current plan is to complete most, if not all, antenna work starting around 7 PM EDT, Friday, June 22, and to complete general setup of the stations starting around 9 AM EDT on Saturday, June 23.
-We plan to have 3 or 4 HF stations under the Ruritan pavilion at the front of the fairgrounds, and a 6-meter station set up in the ticket office under separate generator power.
-On-air operations begin at 2 PM EDT, and go through 1:59 PM EDT June 24th.
-Following the end of operations, tear-down and clean-up will commence and last as long as it takes to return things to the state they were in prior to commencing set-up tasks.
+We will complete most, if not all, antenna work starting around 7 am on Friday, June 24.
+General set-up of the stations starts around 9 AM EDT on Saturday, June 25.
+As always, we will set up under the pavilion at the front of the fairgrounds.
+On-air operations begin at 2 PM EDT, and continue through 1:59 PM EDT June 26.
+Following the end of operations, we will tear down and clean up.
+We will leave the site as clean as, or cleaner than, we found it.

-If you plan to join us, please be prepared for outdoor weather.
-While the operating positions are sheltered and the fairground well manicured and is generally a very comfortable outdoor venue for such activities, consider that it may be a more pleasant experience to have sunscreen, rain gear, and/or bug spray to maximize your comfort during your visit.
-Also, if you are coming to help with setup tasks, work gloves, eye protection and work clothes are advisable.
+If you plan to join us, please prepare for inclement weather.
+The pavilion provides shelter for the operating positions and the Ruritan club members maintain the fairgrounds very well, but it’s an outdoor venue.
+We highly recommend sunscreen, rain gear, and bug spray to maximize your comfort during your visit.
+Planning to stay overnight?
+Have warm clothes available in case it gets chilly.
+Also, if you are coming to help with set-up, we recommend that you bring work gloves, eye protection, and work clothes.

-If you aren’t going to be in the area for Field Day, perhaps there’s another club or organization near where you will be.
-The ARRL has a Field Day Locator tool that can be searched based on location to see if there’s a known event occurring in the vicinity of the searched criteria.
+If you aren’t going to be in the area for Field Day, perhaps there’s another club or organization event near where you will be.
+The ARRL has a Field Day Locator tool with which you can search for a nearby event based on your location.